arnaudoff/scala-quick/04_classes_and_objects/README.md

 object inherits
 - The code between the curly braces is collected into a *primary constructor* of the singleton object, and is executed as soon as the class is initialized

-Note that inheriting from `Application` is shorter, but has some downsides:
-- Can't be used if you need to access command line args
-- You need an explicit main method if your program is multithreaded (because of JVM restrictions)
-- Some implementations of the JVM do not optimize the initialization code of an object executed by the `Application` trait

-In conclusion, use `Application` only when your program is simple enough and single-threaded.